himanshu2454/Kunteksto/docs_source/source/start.rst

 The *object* portion can contain spaces.
 However, the first space character defines the separation between the *predicate* and *object*.

 Again, the information in the table in the PDF can help you determine additional meaning about the data if you are not a domain expert in this area of *Fake System* information.
-If you do not already have an ontology defining the meaning of these columns then you can search in places like http://lov.okfn.org/dataset/lov https://www.bioontology.org/ or even places that aren't formal ontologies but contain reliable definitions and descriptioins such as http://www.dictionary.com/ and https://en.wikipedia.org/wiki/Main_Page
+If you do not already have an ontology defining the meaning of these columns then you can search in places like `Linked Open Vocabularies <http://lov.okfn.org/dataset/lov>`_  `Biontology <https://www.bioontology.org/>`_  or even places that aren't formal ontologies but contain reliable definitions and descriptioins such as `a dictionary <http://www.dictionary.com/>`_ or an `encyclodpedia <https://en.wikipedia.org/wiki/Main_Page>`_

 - Once you have completed the data description step, **saved any changes to the configuration file** and **saved your changes** using the *Write Changes* button in the top toolbar, close the DB Browser.
 You will then see that model generation happens followed by data generation.